 Dr. Herxheimer was probably the first scientist who proposed that CO2 is a natural bronchodilator, while low CO2 is the cause of bronchial asthma.
 His articles Hyperventilation asthma and The late bronchial reaction in induced asthma were published in 1946 and 1952 (see references below).

-Hence, hypocapnic bronchoconstriction or bronchospasm is the law of physiology, while CO2 is a most powerful natural bronchodilator.
+Hence, hypercapnic bronchoconstriction or bronchospasm is the law of physiology, while CO2 is the most powerful natural bronchodilator.

 The video on the right side (“Hyperventilation and Natural Bronchodilators“) features Dr. Artour Rakhimov.
 He explains the most important natural bronchodilators.

 The nasal nitric oxide is another natural bronchodilator if you are a nose breather

 Nitric oxide is also a bronchodilator (see the study done in the Harvard Medical School Bronchodilator Action of Inhaled Nitric Oxide in Guinea Pigs).
 NO (nitric oxide) is produced in different parts of the human body, including sinus passages.
 It is also food-related since arginine, an amino acid, is required to produce nitric oxide.
 Many foods, such as meat, fish, eggs, nuts, etc. are high in arginine.

 Mouth breathing prevents the absorption of nasal nitric oxide and causes additional problems due to the spread of pathogens since nitric oxide has powerful antiviral and antibacterial properties.
 Therefore, CO2 and NO are the most effective natural bronchodilators.